Managing Disk Space on a Computer

 Built-in options

-Disk Cleanup: search "Disk Cleanup" in the search box on the task bar.
+Search "Disk Cleanup" in the search box on the task bar.
 This tool is mostly self-explanatory and has minimal risk to use.
-For more see Microsoft's documentation.
+For more information, see Microsoft's documentation.

-File Explorer: For self discovery of your user data, open File Explorer > This PC > Local Disk (C:) > Users > yourusername
+For self discovery of your user data, open File Explorer > This PC > Local Disk (C:) > Usersusername

 Within this folder there are some hidden folders with application settings and data, but those are generally best managed within the applications that store data there (e.g., email caching settings).
 "Downloads" is often filled with installers and other large files downloaded over time; these MAY be appropriate to delete.
 As you explore any folder you may wish to click on the View menu and select Details so the Size of files will show and can be used for sorting too.
 Use caution and note that self-discovery can take hours and result in minimal gains of disk space.

-Hibernation: when enabled, hibernation creates a file backing up all information stored in memory for the computer to allow for a sleep level that consumes very little power.
-If not needed, disabling hibernation can free up many gigabytes of disk space.
-(Hibernation is useful for extending battery life when a computer is allowed to sleep rather than be shut down; disabling it does not risk loss of personal data with the exception of files open and unsaved when a battery is fully depleted.)
+Hibernation is useful for extending battery life when a computer is allowed to sleep rather than be shut down; disabling it does not risk loss of personal data with the exception of files open and unsaved when a battery is fully depleted.

 Discovery Tools